How Do I Renew My Handicap Placard In Texas Online?

 If your permit is lost or stolen, this is sure to be a stressful situation, but not to worry – it can be replaced.
 To replace it, you’ll need to take your completed form VTR-214 to the county office.
 For this reason, we recommend always keeping your placard paperwork in a safe place, in case it’s needed.
 Without the completed paperwork, the state might not be able to replace your placard and you might need to go through the application process all over again.

-With the above information, it should be easy to complete the required paperwork and renew your placard.
+With the above information, it should be easy to complete the required paperwork and renew your handicap placard online in Texas.
 If you’re not sure if you’re still eligible for a placard, or if you’ve just moved to Texas, Dr. Handicap can help with HIPAA-compliant telehealth consultations, making it much simpler to apply or renew your Texas placard online.

 The great state of Texas has so much to offer, so don’t let a disability slow you down when it comes to traveling and seeing your state.
 Once your placard is renewed, you’ll be ready to travel, drive, and explore.